cpegrum/home-services/docs/dmz-media-downloader.md

-# intro
+# Intro
-This git repo will contain all the Configuration as Code used to setup all my home server
+This git repo will contain all the Configuration as Code used to setup my home media server

 # Services
 ## Media Downloader